French investigators to move ahead with Ghosn prosecution over palace party

 PARIS (Reuters) - French prosecutors investigating a party that former Renault-Nissan boss Carlos Ghosn threw for his wife at the sumptuous Versailles palace will in the next few weeks ask judges to examine the case, bringing a prosecution a step closer.

+Prosecutors have been investigating whether Ghosn - now in Lebanon after he last month fled prosecution in Japan on financial misconduct charges - knowingly used company resources to throw a party that was for private purposes.

-The plan to hand over the case to judges was disclosed to Reuters by an official with the prosecutor’s office in Nanterre, near Paris, which has been handling the investigation into the 2016 party.
+An official with the prosecutor’s office in Nanterre, near Paris, which has been handling the investigation, told Reuters a judge or judges would be assigned to pursue the case against Ghosn.

 The judges have wider powers than prosecutors to pursue a criminal case.

-Prosecutors have been investigating whether Ghosn knowingly abused his position as head of the Renault-Nissan alliance by obtaining use of Versailles palace, the former residence of French kings, without paying for it out of his own pocket.

-He has previously denied any wrongdoing over the party, saying he initially believed the use of the venue was a gift and was not aware that Renault would have to foot the bill.
+They can, in certain circumstances, order the detention of a suspect pending trial, or issue an international arrest warrant if the suspect is abroad.

 Asked by Reuters to comment, Jean-Yves Le Borgne, one of Ghosn’s legal team, said Ghosn had done nothing wrong over the party, but there may have been a misunderstanding between Versailles and party planners working for Ghosn.